DaveMielke/NBP/b2g/doc/UserInterface/Features/settings.rst

 1) This column contains the name of the setting.

-2) If it's a boolean setting then this column contains an on/off switch.
-If it's any other kind of setting then this column shows that setting's current value.
+2) For a boolean setting, this column contains an on/off switch.
+   For any other kind of setting, it shows the setting's current value.

-3) For non-boolean settings, this column contains a button that changes the setting to its *previous* (lower for numeric settings) value.
+3) For numeric settings, this column contains a button that decreases its value.
+   For settings that have discrete values, this column contains a Change button that brings up a dialog from which the desired value can be selected.

-4) For non-boolean settings, this column contains a button that changes the setting to its *next* (higher for numeric settings) value.
+4) For numeric settings, this column contains a button that increases its value.

 General Settings
 ~~~~~~~~~~~~~~~~